8/6/2024

 speaker

-Yeah, so what Neil just mentioned is an effort that's going to mostly manifest itself in growth margins, but we've also got some really good scale benefits flowing through over some of our G&A functions as well.
-So we're not going to show up in both places, but you're exactly right.
+Yeah, so what Neil just mentioned is an effort that's going to mostly manifest itself in growth margins, but within we've also got some really good scale benefits flowing through over some of our G&A functions as well.
+So it's really going to show up in both places, but you're exactly right.
 We do expect margins to continue to expand.

 speaker